 - You should also wear a mask during this step so you don’t inhale the fumes of the primer.

 We’ve arrived at the last step of the process: painting!
 At this point, you shouldn’t see any stains through the primer.
 If there are still visible stains through the primer, you may be able to see them through the paint as well.

-Make sure to do a few coats to ensure you’re getting the color payoff that you want from your paint.
-Once you’ve finished painting, you can redecorate your walls, hang up photos, or whatever else you’d like to put on your fixed walls!
+Make sure to do a few coats to ensure you get the color payoff you want from your paint.
+Once you’ve finished painting, you can redecorate your walls, hang up photos, or do whatever else you’d like to put on your fixed walls!

 Smoke damage can be devastating, but it’s not impossible to fix.
-With our step-by-step guide to painting over smoke damage, your walls will be looking brand new in no time.
+With our step-by-step guide to painting over smoke damage, your walls will look brand new in no time.

-If you find that you cannot finish this process yourself or you need help, feel free to contact All Dry USA for all your cleaning and restoration needs!
+If you cannot finish this process yourself or need help, feel free to contact All Dry USA for all your cleaning and restoration needs!

 - Breathing Easy: Enhancing Indoor Air Quality After Smoke Damage - 25 October, 2023

 - Water Damage Woes?
 Steps to Take Before Calling the Experts - 18 October, 2023